Test Generator Agent

 Step 8: Coverage Gap Iteration

-- If this step added or modified any tests, re-run the full Step 7 pre-completion gate (
+- If this step added or modified tests, re-run the full Step 7 pre-completion gate (

-test-gap-analysis+assertion-quality+ prompt-scenario coverage) on the new/changed tests before reporting completion — Step 8 output must not bypass the gate.
+test-gap-analysis+assertion-quality+ prompt-scenario coverage) on those tests before reporting completion.

 Step 9: Report Results